int128/spring-cloud-api-gateway-example/README.md

 - `api-gateway`
   - A couple of REST server and client
   - Spring Boot Web
-  - Spring Cloud Feign
+  - Feign
+  - Hystrix
 - `client`
   - A simple REST client
-  - Spring Cloud Feign
+  - Feign
+  - Hystrix